MarkGATX/Playdate-The-App-for-Exhausted-Parents/README.md

 ## Description

 **Welcome, parents with children or anyone who may be bored!**
 This interactive webpage project is designed for use primarily by parents seeking recommendations or ideas for activities to do with their children.
 Alternatively, it can also function as a kid-friendly app for your average bored person to find and explore local activities.

 When given permission to retrieve current location in the browser window, search results are filtered by current weather conditions at the user's current position.
 The browser uses Materialize for the CSS framework and JQuery in Javascript, as well as saving search items to local storage.

 This interactive webpage app calls from public API's Weatherbit and Mapbox for data on local weather conditions and maps respectively.
 Building the app combined practiced knowledge of HTML, CSS, and JQuery applications, and served as a practical application of group collaboration with GitHub branching and merging.

 ## Usage

-The screenshot below displays the home screen.

 Upon opening the webpage, the navigator popup will prompt the user to allow the browser to fetch their current location.

 ![Allow geolocation](./assets/images/allow-geolocation.png)

 Once the browser has retrieved the current location coordinates, the weather bar at the top will change to reflect the current weather conditions at the current location.